Logiqx/gps-guides/sessions/mark/README.md

 The true speed (red) was about 33 knots which was consistent with the GW-60 track that was also provided.

 ![img](img/fenix-5-spike.png)

+### Track Data

+You can find all of the tracks on [GitHub](https://github.com/Logiqx/gps-guides) under sessions/mark/tracks.